ludviglundgren/graphql-typescript-server/README.md

 # GrapQL server with TypeScript

-Built with graphql-yoga, Express and TypeOrm using TypeScript.
+Built with Apollo-server, Express and TypeOrm using TypeScript.

 Run project with docker-compose by -

+1. Rename .env-sample to .env: `cp .env-sample .env`
-1. `docker-compose up`
+2. Then run `docker-compose up`